 Meet your night doula.

-I decided to become a doula when I realized that nurturing people could actually be a full-time career.
-After years in education working as an art teacher, I realized the parts of my job I truly loved were helping others and offering support, recognizing and honoring the unique needs of every student.
-So I decided to begin my doula training at Bastyr University, and it is one of the best decisions I’ve ever made.
-I discovered postpartum work is the perfect fit for me.
+I decided to become a doula when I realized nurturing people could actually be a full-time career.
+After years working as a teacher and part-time caregiver, I came to understand that the part of my work I truly loved was looking out for the needs of others and offering support, while recognizing and honoring the uniqueness of every person.
+I believe this is the most meaningful work one could do.

 Kim Overton